ppy/osu-wiki/wiki/Contests/o!bwc/2025/en.md

 - Each team consists of 4–6 members, with one member being their captain.
 - The captain is responsible for organising and managing their team, submitting their entries, as well as communicating with the hosts.
 - All team members must share the same country flag.
+- At minimum, the captain should join the [Discord server](https://discord.com/invite/QGzz3n655u) and keep up with updates to the contest.
+Other team members and spectators are encouraged to do the same.

 ### Beatmapping and submission